pybricks/pybricks.github.io/_posts/2024-11-06-saving-lego-mindstorms.md

 experience, all without purchasing new stuff.

 It will work with modern computers and curriculum, right alongside SPIKE and other newer platforms.
-The EV3 starts and stops instantly and you can code it with MicroPython or blocks.
+The EV3 starts and stops instantly, and you can code it with MicroPython or blocks.

 {% include scaled.html path="/learn/intro/codepreview.png" caption="Everything you love about Pybricks, soon also for EV3." %}